-The pollen frequencies show that eight honey samples could be Botanical Origin classified as a monofloral or unifloral honey and eight samples as multifloral or polyfloral honey.
+The pollen frequencies show that eight honey samples could be classified as a monofloral or unifloral honey and eight samples as multifloral or polyfloral honey.
 Monofloral/unifloral honeys contain at least 45 % of nectar from a single plant species (Maurizio, 1975) although there might be exceptions as the degree to which pollen of different plant species is represented in honey varies (Persano Oddo et al., 2004).
-The possible monofloral honeys identified in this study are honeys with 67% pollen from Ebenaceae (sample from Kadjebi).
-54% pollen of Anacardiaceae (sample from
+The possible monofloral honeys identified in this study are honeys with 67% pollen from Ebenaceae (sample from Kadjebi), 54% pollen of Anacardiaceae (sample from of the four analysed samples had a predominant content of Combretaceae pollen whereas for the other districts only one or two of the samples had the same PP if any at all.

-Kadjebi), 49% and 83% pollen from Moraceae (samples from Kadjebi), 81%, 60% and 53% pollen from Combretaceae (samples from Adaklu) and 56% of pollen from Arecaceae (sample from Ho West).
-It seems a consistent production of monofloral honey is most possible from Adaklu district as three of the four analysed samples had a predominant content of Combretaceae pollen whereas for the other districts only one or two of the samples had the same PP if any at all.
+© University of Cape Coast https://ir.ucc.edu.gh/xmiui Kadjebi), 49% and 83% pollen from Moraceae (samples from Kadjebi), 81%, 60% and 53% pollen from Combretaceae (samples from Adaklu) and 56% of pollen from Arecaceae (sample from Ho West).
+It seems a consistent production of monofloral honey is most possible from Adaklu district as three